Character Formulas for Kirillov-Reshetikhin Modules via Folding of Supercharacters of $\mathfrak{gl}(M|N)$: Acknowledgments

 \section{Acknowledgments}

-The work was partially supported by Grant No. 0657-2020-0015 from the Ministry of Science and Higher Education of Russia, awarded to the Pacific Quantum Center at Far Eastern Federal University, Vladivostok.
+The work was partially supported by Grant No. 0657-2020-0015 from the Ministry of Science and Higher Education of Russia, awarded to the Pacific Quantum Center at Far Eastern Federal University, Vladivostok, Russia.
+I would like to thank the referee for the helpful comments on the manuscript.